 In active/active architectures, data collisions can occur when using asynchronous replication.
 By their very nature, active/active architectures run multiple application copies, with each application maintaining its own database copy.
 If two requests are routed to different application environments for processing, and they both act on the same account’s data, different values may result in each database.
 This result is referred to as a data collision.
-Data collisions cannot arise when using synchronous replication because the replication engine automatically resolves them.
-(This feature will be forthcoming in a future release, Shadowbase ZDL+.)
+Data collisions cannot arise when using Shadowbase ZDL+ because the replication engine automatically avoids them.

-Table 2 compares the benefits of synchronous replication (Shadowbase ZDL and Shadowbase ZDL+) to asynchronous replication.
+Table 2 compares the benefits of synchronous replication to asynchronous replication.

 |Attribute||Asynchronous Active/Passive||Synchronous Active/Passive||Asynchronous Sizzling-Hot-Takeover||Synchronous Sizzling-Hot-Takeover||Asynchronous Active/Active||Synchronous Active/Active|

-Use Shadowbase ZDL and Shadowbase ZDL+ to significantly reduce outage costs by avoiding any data loss, eliminating data collisions, and applying active/active architecture benefits to any application.
-Shadowbase ZDL and Shadowbase ZDL+ are the pinnacle of replication solutions for business continuity and data integration, providing the ultimate protection level against unplanned service outage costs.
-Shadowbase ZDL is available now for active/passive architectures, and Shadowbase ZDL+ will be available in a future release.
+Use Shadowbase ZDL to significantly reduce outage costs by avoiding any data loss, eliminating data collisions (ZDL+), and applying active/active architecture benefits to any application.
+Shadowbase ZDL is the pinnacle of replication solutions for business continuity and data integration, providing the ultimate protection level against unplanned service outage costs.